taiao/platform/README.md

 microk8s helm3 install taiao ./helm-chart --render-subchart-notes
 ```

+You can access the platform through 10.0.0.100 with you browser now.
+The username and password are the same as your ubuntu account currently using.

 # Known issues
 - [Python has to be 3.7 both in host and docker](https://issues.apache.org/jira/browse/FLINK-22517)